 I like to separate my domains and hosting, but many owners prefer that their hosting and domains get bundled into one (even if it’s not ideal from a performance perspective).

-NameCheap has competitive hosting; GoDaddy offers alright basic hosting with domains.
-And most hosting companies offer domain registration (or even free domains) with hosting purchase (such as InMotion or Bluehost).
+Namecheap has competitive hosting; GoDaddy offers alright basic hosting with domains.
+And most hosting companies offer domain registration (or even free domains) with hosting purchase (such as InMotion Hosting or Bluehost).

-Those kind of products simply aren’t available with Google Domains.
+Those kinds of products simply aren’t available with Google Domains.
 So if you want that kind of convenience, then you’re out of luck.

 Selection of Country & Specific TLDs

-Although Google Domains has a wide selection of generic domains, they do not support country-level domains.
+Although Google Domains has a wide selection of generic domains, they do not support country-level or all high-dollar domains that other domain registrars do.
+As of 2020, they have around 297 TLDs available.
+For example, .fm is a common podcast domain –

 Google Promise / Beta Status

 The last con of using Google Domains as your domain provider is Google itself.
-Right now at the end of 2018, the product is in “beta” – or testing.
-And it’s been in Beta for almost 5+ years now.
+At the end of 2021, the product is still in “beta” – or testing.
+It’s been in Beta for almost 7 years.

-And while Google says that it’s a long-term project and a natural fit with their other business products like Google Apps and Google App Engine – Google also has a long history of shutting down well-known projects.
+And while Google says that it’s a long-term project and a natural fit with their other business products like Google Suite and Google App Engine – Google also has a long history of shutting down well-known Google services… including growing and well-publicized ones.

 They killed Google Reader, iGoogle, Google Apps for Teams, and Google Glass.
 Google has gone through countless changes with their local business product (aka Google Places, Google+ Local, Google MyBusiness, etc) and even Google+ – their highest-profile side project ever.